Soft Skills Research Fund

 IPA announces new funding for research on Soft Skills for Entrepreneurship and Workforce Development, in collaboration with J-PAL

-Through this funding, IPA aims to support research in low—and middle-income countries that examines the relationship to soft skills and employment-related outcomes.
-Priority will be given to projects that respond to existing evidence gaps, incorporate a common framework for measuring soft skills and economic outcomes, and generate implementation-relevant evidence.
-Learn more in our full announcement.
+In 2024, IPA announced new funding in collaboration with J-PAL for research on soft skills for entrepreneurship and workforce development.
+Through this funding, IPA aims to support research in low—and middle-income countries that examines the relationship to soft skills and employment-related outcomes, prioritizing projects that respond to existing evidence gaps, incorporate a common framework for measuring soft skills and economic outcomes, and generate implementation-relevant evidence.

 1. Curated Portfolio of Research Projects